-Lisa Middleton is a community activist and longtime public servant who currently serves as the Mayor Pro Tem of Palm Springs.
+Lisa Middleton is a community activist and longtime public servant who currently serves as the Mayor of Palm Springs.
 When she was first elected to the City Council in 2017, Middleton became the first transgender person elected to a non-judicial political office in the state of California and she is now the first transgender Mayor in California's history.
 If elected to the Senate, Lisa would make history again as the first out transgender person to serve in the California Legislature.

 Additionally, Lisa currently serves on the Riverside County Transportation Commission (RCTC) and the Sunline Transit Board of Directors, where she works with partners from neighboring cities to provide high-quality transportation services to the region.
 She is a member of the CalPERS Board of Administration — helping build retirement and health security for 1.5 million California state and local school employees, retirees and their families — and Second Vice President of the League of California Cities (Cal Cities).
 Lisa also serves on Equality California Institute’s Board of Directors.
 She previously served as Chair of the Cal Cities Revenue & Taxation Policy Committee and as a member of the California State Department of Transportation Zero Traffic Fatalities Task Force.